 Pacific Booker has a lease for the rental premise in which the Company's head office operates.
-It is a standard rental lease which expires in January 2021.
-Details on the financial obligations are detailed in our annual financial statements (Note 3(m) & Note 13).
+It is a standard rental lease which expires on January 31, 2022.
+Details on the financial obligations are detailed in our annual financial statements (Note 3(m)).